 But at the end of the day, you are the captain of your ship.
 Only you can commit to putting the work in, investing in yourself, and believing in yourself.
 To improve your thinking and communication skills, you must affirm in your heart that your ability to reason, problem solve, and innovate will evolve with practice.
 In other words, you need to adopt a Growth Mindset (see Growth Mindset vs. Fixed Mindset; Intellectual Openness; Metacognition; Professionalism & Work Ethic; Research on Mindset & Intrapersonal Competencies; Resilience; Self-Regulation).

 Ultimately, it’s on you if you want to take the blue pill.
-Here, we are not judging you.
 It can be comfortable to be a house cat.
 You know, not push yourselves out of your comfort zone.
 We live in remarkable times.
 Taking the blue pill can turn out ok for you.
 Or, well, it may not.
-You are rolling the dice.
-And even if you’re a trust fund kid, heck, there’s more to life than hanging around the house.

-Frankly, we are hopeful you’ll take the red pill.
+Frankly, to extend the metaphor, we are hopeful you’ll take the red pill.
 Humans have remarkable obstacles ahead.
 Getting off the sidelines and choosing the red pill is all about thinking for yourself, creating opportunities for other people, and making the world a better place.

 2. Adopt a Growth Mindset

 It’s quite understandable, frankly, that people find communication to be aversive.
-As we mention at The Writer’s Guide, so much can go wrong in a communicative situation that it’s almost amazing when things go flawlessly–especially in non-routine situations.
+So much can go wrong in a rhetorical situation that it’s almost amazing when things go flawlessly—especially in non-routine situations.

 Here’s the bottom line:

-You need to be easy on yourself because communication and deeper learning are the outcomes of complex, organic, recursive, rhetorical, psychosocial processes.
+You need to be easy on yourself because communication and deeper learning are the outcomes of complex, organic, recursive, rhetorical, psycho-social-cultural processes.

 Given the complexities of communicative acts between people (or even people and machines), it’s not surprising that sometimes things go awry.
-We bring this up first because we recognize communicative acts are bounded by critique and frustration.
+Ultimately, everyone’s a critic.
+And analysis is always easier than creating something out of nothing.